top of page

 What PVH can do to treat periodontal disease?

 1. Our veterinary nurses offer FREE dental checks.
-This involves an examination of your cats mouth, in order to determine if further treatment is needed.
+This involves an examination of your pet's mouth, in order to determine if further treatment is needed.
 Our nurse may also ask you some questions about your cats eating habits and behaviour.
 So if there is anything you are concerned about, you can BOOK an appointment for your feline friend.

 2. Your cat's annual vaccination includes a THOROUGH health check with our vet.
 This is another great opportunity for your cat to be examined and should your cat need further treatment, our vet can discuss this with you and answer any questions you might have.
 More frequent visits are recommended as your cat ages.